We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 - People following similar accounts.

-- People tweeting with similar hashtags.
+- People posting with similar hashtags.

 - People who engage with similar content to your own.